Annual revenue in billions USD

 Loading revenue data...

-ADM faces significant regulatory and legal risks, including an SEC investigation into accounting practices, a DOJ probe, and shareholder lawsuits.
-The company also faces potential regulatory challenges related to biofuel policies and tariffs under the new Trump administration.
-A lawsuit accuses ADM of misconduct and lack of safety inspections at its Decatur plant, highlighting potential operational and safety risks.
+ADM faces regulatory and legal risks, including ongoing investigations by the SEC and DOJ related to accounting practices.
+The company is also subject to regulatory uncertainties in biofuel policies and potential trade wars.
+A lawsuit accuses ADM of misconduct and lack of safety inspections at its Decatur plant.

 Archer-Daniels-Midland Company engages in the procurement, transportation, storage, processing, and merchandising of agricultural commodities, ingredients, flavors, and solutions in the United States, Switzerland, the Cayman Islands, Brazil, Mexico, Canada, the United Kingdom, and internationally.
 It operates in three segments: Ag Services and Oilseeds; Carbohydrate Solutions; and Nutrition.
 The company originates, merchandises, stores, and transports agricultural raw materials, such as oilseeds...